bluberry-pi/DiabetesOverload/README.md

-# 2-Player SugarRush Showdown
+# 2-Player SugarPatient Showdown

-A 2D platformer made in Unity where two players fight enemies and each other using projectiles.
+A 2D PvP arcade game made in Unity where two players fight each other and try to make each other diabetic using projectiles.
 Each player has 3 lives, shown as heart icons.
-The goal is to defeat all bosses and reach the sugar treasure!
+The goal is to defeat the other player and not get diabetes!

 ## Features